Faculty

 - Mark Desire

-- Instructor of Criminal Justice, Forensic Science Advisor
+- Assistant Teaching Professor of Criminal Justice, Forensic Science Advisor

 - Areas of Specialization: Forensic Science